 So, what exactly happens when a company gets attacked?

-- The #1 attack vector today is targeted phishing email based links and file attachments (often Spear Phishing).
+- The #1 attack vector typically used is email based phishing links and file attachments (often Spear Phishing).
 Attachments may use .zip files, and a multitude of other innocuous files, such as .scr (screen saver files).
-Zero Day malware delivered via attachments, browser vulnerabilities, office applications, pdfs, Java, and Flash.
-Your web browser is another point of infection, through normal browsing on infected websites and through infected ads.
+Zero Day malware will be delivered via attachments, browser vulnerabilities, office applications, pdfs, Java, and Flash.

-- The malware contacts remote command and control center (C&C) via the internet and downloads your ransomware.
+- Once running on your PC, The malware contacts remote command and control center (C&C) via the internet and downloads your ransomware.

 - Encryption keys are provided from C&C center.